jonas-scholz123/dotfiles/README.md

 ```
 dotfiles checkout
 ```
-If you have problems, remove existing config files first.
+(If you have problems, remove existing config files first.)

+Finally, make sure no untracked files are shown/added to commits.
 ```
 dotfiles config --local status.showUntrackedFiles no
 ```